 The follow article describes how to create a new AAM Marketplace Feed.
 To be able to create a feed, you must first be an AAM Marketplace partner with an active integration.
-If you have not completed an AAM Marketplace Integration, go here for instructions on how to get started (the link may require logging into the Adobe Partner Exchange to view).
+If you have not completed an AAM Marketplace Integration, go here for instructions on how to get started (the link may require logging into the Adobe Technology Partner Program to view).

 The steps for creating a new feed are: